 The story of Jordan’s Guardian Angels began with one family and their beautiful little girl.

-Today, our foundation has united dozens of families across the globe.
+Today, our foundation has united hundreds of families across the globe.
 We’re dedicated to making a better future for all of our children, and potentially millions more, through groundbreaking research that will change the world.

 In the Beginning